Louise Rodino-Klapac, Ph.D.

 Louise was attracted to Sarepta because of the urgency of its goal to turn investigational programs into reality.

 “That’s why I’m here.
-To bring genetic medicine to life.
+To bring gene therapy to life.
 We have to be creative; we need to transform the paradigm.
 There isn’t a path to guide us.
 We’re making the path.”

 At Nationwide Children’s Hospital, as co-inventor, her efforts drove the multi-decade research project that led to Sarepta’s gene therapy treatment for Duchenne muscular dystrophy.
-She is also the inventor of 5 of Sarepta’s limb-girdle muscular dystrophy programs, which are part of our gene therapy engine approach to treating multiple genetic diseases.
+She is also the inventor of 5 of Sarepta’s limb-girdle muscular dystrophy programs.

 Louise’s interest in genetics started in junior high school, when the idea of genetic medicine was still largely theoretical.
 “I made a decision then that this is what I wanted to do for the rest of my life, and essentially I’ve never wavered.”